-Here is a link of all the outpatient clinics you could go to.
+Here is a link to all the outpatient clinics you could go to.

 For more information about outpatient care, click here.

-Queen Elizabeth Hospital provides Accident and Emergency services.
+Queen Elizabeth Hospital does provide Accident and Emergency services.
 There are specialists on-site 24-hours, tending to over 500 patients per day.
 Patients who are not in an emergency state are encouraged to visit consultation clinics in outpatient or private clinics.